 Am I allowed to interview applicants I may know?

 No, you should not be interviewing an applicant whom you know.
 If you are assigned an applicant and you realize you know the applicant, please decline the interview immediately so the applicant can be released back to the pool.

 You also cannot interview this cycle if your child is applying to Columbia College or Engineering this admissions cycle, and you cannot interview at all if you are an independent college counselor, an admissions officer at another institution or a for-profit college preparation consultant or you also interview undergraduate applicants for another college/university.

 As per our Agreement of Understanding on the ARC website, ARC members agree to not search for an applicant online via Google or other search method, and to not search for an applicant on Facebook or other social media outlet.
 Admissions officers only use information provided in the submitted application and are restricted from this additional research on applicants.
 This restriction extends to ARC members, too.

 Please be aware that applicants may search for their interviewers online, so keep this in mind.

-Please visit the Undergraduate Admissions website.
-The ARC website also contains a guide for new volunteers, including PowerPoint presentations, videos, interview tips, examples of effective interview reports and other opportunities for ARC members to support Columbia.
+In addition to the Undergraduate Admissions website, the ARC website also contains a guide for new volunteers, including PowerPoint presentations, videos, interview tips, examples of effective interview reports and other opportunities for ARC members to support Columbia.
 The Office of Undergraduate Admissions also travels the world each fall, hosting in-person training receptions.